Melt Electrospinning by Spraybase®

 How does Melt Electrospinning Work?

-Spraybase® has designed a Melt Electrospinning instrument that can melt a range of polymers between 25 to 250°C directly from their pellet/powder/flake composition.
+Spraybase® has designed a Melt Electrospinning instrument suitable for MEW (Melt Electrowriting) that can melt a range of polymers between 25 to 250°C directly from their pellet/powder/flake composition.
 The polymer is placed within a syringe and heated to a desirable temperature.
 Once the melted polymer is present at the emitter tip , air pressure is used to control the flow rate of the polymer melt.
 Due to the lack of solvents used, the conductivity of the polymer is much lower.
 This is beneficial in ways as the electrospun jets produced have reduced ‘whipping’ enabling increased control on the fibre deposition.
 Due to the lower conductivity, polymers are electrospun at closer distances.
 A threshold voltage is induced which causes the polymer particles to become charged and form a Taylor cone.
 Due to high chain entanglement within the polymer structure a jet is produced which elongates within the electric field to deposit onto the collector.
 For additional control of scaffold structure, the designed instrument has a software controlled X-Y-Z stage.
 This enables the user to direct write the polymer fibres to deposit their desired structure.

 Advantages of Melt Electrospinning